 Tamiko was 7 years old.
-She was a 1st grade elementary school student.
+She was a first grade elementary school student.
 She was at Hiroshima Ujima Elementary School, when the bomb exploded.
 She said that majority of her school students had been evacuated to their relatives in countryside.
-But the 1st and 2nd grade students were excluded from the evacuation to stay with their immediate families.
-She just came into her classroom.
+But the first and second grade students were excluded from the evacuation to stay with their immediate families.
+She just arrived to her classroom that morning.
 There were about 10 students in the classroom.
-She got to her seat, took of her safety hat off, sat down and just opened a book.
+She got to her seat, took of her safety hat off, sat down and had just opened a book.

 "A beam of strong light came in from northern window, and I wondered what it was.
 Then the huge blast broke through the windows.
 We did not know what to do, we were panicking.
 Everyone was crying.
 I guess I was crying, too."

-"The Shoebox outside of the classroom was gone.
-Outside there was glass everywhere, but I went home in bare feet.
+"The shoebox outside of the classroom was gone.
+Outside there was [broken] glass everywhere, but I went home in bare feet.
 My house was still standing.
 When I saw my mother, I felt relieved.
-“What happened to your face?”
-Two pieces of glass, both about 2 inches long, had struck my head and my left wrest as well.
-There were many shuttered pieces of glass on the soles of my feet.
+“What happened to your face?” my mother asked.
+Two pieces of glass, each about two inches long, had struck my head and my left wrist as well.
+There were many shattered pieces of broken glass on the soles of my feet.
 My mother plucked every piece of glass out with a tweezer.
 Then I went to a clinic near my house.
 The rescue team had brought more severely wounded patients to the clinic.
-I was sent home without treatment, because I was not injured badly."
+I was sent home without treatment, because I was not injured as badly."

-"On August 7th and 8th, my mother and I searched my grandmother all over the town.
-My grandmother had left her house in the morning of 6th, and had been missing since then.
-On 9th, we found my grandmother at one of the treatment facilities.
+"On August 7th and 8th, my mother and I searched for my grandmother all over the town.
+My grandmother had left her house in the morning of 6th and had been missing since then.
+On the 9th, we found my grandmother at one of the treatment facilities.
 She was lying on her stomach and her back was severely burned.
-I saw a big fly on her back.
+I remember seeing a big fly on her injured back.
 We moved her to another facility near the house.
 I wanted to help her.
-All I could however was to kept flies, using a fan and plucked maggots from her wounds.
-She died on the 12th. "
+But all I could do was to keep flies away using a fan and plucked maggots from her wounds.
+She died on the 12th."

-"When I was in third grade, I became quite ill, I developed a high fever and bloody stools.
+"When I was in third grade, I became quite ill.
+I developed a high fever and bloody stools.
 I was admitted to a hospital.
-I was crying all night.
+I remember I was crying all night.
 My mother was there to take care of me.
-One time a woman innocently started a conversation with my mother that a crying girl (that was me) is still alive.
+One time a woman inadvertently started a conversation with my mother and innocently commented that at least a crying girl (that was me) meant that she is still alive.
 That made me really sad.
 I came back to my school after a year of rest.
 All my schoolmates including my friends started to pick on me.
 They insinuated that my sickness from the bomb was contagious.
 It was really hard for me.
 But my mother always encouraged me to smile and keep my head up."

 "I started to share my Hibaku story with others about 2 years ago.
 Before my mother’s passing, we had discussed that importance of passing our stories to the next generation, and I began volunteering Peace Park in 2000.
 It still took me 13 years to start talk about my experience.
 Year by year, I feel stronger about sharing my story.
 I owe who I am today to my mother and my husband.
 I am not asking anyone to be a hero, but be kind to people around you.
 That is, I believe the first step towards peace."

 "At 8:15, there was said to be lighting PIKA, and a huge blast.
-All the windows shuttered and part of roof came down.
+All the windows shattered and part of roof came down.
 My house did not collapse.
 My mother carried me on her back to the evacuation place.
-On the way there, black rain rained on us. "
+On the way there, black rain rained on us."

 Atomic bomb in Nagasaki:

-On August 9 1945, at 11:02.
-The Atomic bomb called “Fat boy” was dropped at Uragami district in Nagasaki city, Nagasaki, Japan.
+On August 9, 1945 at 11:02 AM.
+The atomic bomb called “Fat boy” was dropped at Uragami district in Nagasaki City, Nagasaki, Japan.
 It was three days after the atomic bomb in Hiroshima.
 The population of Nagasaki at that time was approximately 240000.
 By the end of December of the same year, 73844 had died.

-On Aug 9, 1945 11;02.
-Sachiko was at a mountain shack with her grandmother, mother, 3 younger brothers, 1 younger sister and 2 other young relatives.
-It was 1.3km away from ground zero in Nagasaki.
-She was 11 years old, attending 5th grade at Yamazato elementary school.
-School had been closed since July.
-Sachiko lived with her family (father, grand mother, mother, 2 aunts, 3 sisters, 6 brothers and cousins) in Uragami district, Nagasaki.
+On August 9, 1945 at 11;02, Sachiko was at a mountain shack with her grandmother, mother, three younger brothers, one younger sister and two other young relatives.
+It was 1.3 Km away from ground zero in Nagasaki.
+She was 11 years old, attending fifth grade at Yamazato elementary school, which had been closed since July for summer.
+Sachiko was living with her large family in Uragami district, Nagasaki.

 Setsuo was 1 year and 9 months old on August 9th, 1945.
 He had one older brother and a younger sister.
 His mother had gone to buy salt at the store at that time.
 She left his brother and his sister at the house and placed Setsuo inside U.S. air raid shelter near the house.
 It was about 1.8km from ground zero.